chmelevskij/toms-dope/README.md

 So while this allows piping one function output to the other one it's still limited to 2 functions only.
 So if we try to do `_pipe(add1, double, square)(2)` we still will get 6 back.
-So we need annother function to tackle the list of functions and applying them to each other.
+So we need another function to tackle the list of functions and applying them to each other.
+From looking into signature of simple pipe it looks really similar to reducer function.

 ```javascript
 var pipe = (...os) => os.reduce(_pipe)